Kozphy/Note/liner_algebra/khan/Compound_interest_e.md

 1(1+\frac{1}{365})^{365} = 2.7144
 $$

-then we can formalize this to:
+then we can formalize (n approaches to inf) this to:
 $$
 \lim_{n \to \inf}{(1 + \frac{1}{n})}^{n} = e = 2.71....
 $$